Access & Affordability

 About this data measure

-• Rhode Island is a national leader in adults with a usual source of care, and while the rate of adults without a usual source of care increased between 2021 and 2022, the overall trend since 2019 has decreased.
+- Rhode Island is a national leader in adults with a usual source of care, and while the rate of adults without a usual source of care remained the same between 2022 and 2023, the overall trend since 2019 has decreased.

 Measure Source: Behavioral Risk Factor Surveillance System (BRFSS)